 Sometimes text can split across differing levels, but even then, it's always left page first, from top to bottom, and then right page, top to bottom.

-And another important point to highlight incidentally is showing that writing is made up of a collection of letters that put together make up words that mean something.
+Show your child, writing is made up of a collection of letters, that put together, make up words that express meaning.